hpintoGH/Solar_Tracker_Control_Simulation/README.md

 Random Forest demonstrated significantly lower error rates, with MSE values of 0.076 (azimuth) and 0.730 (tilt) versus Deep Learning's 13.629 and 29.179.
 The Mean Absolute Errors were also substantially lower: 0.196° vs 3.074° for azimuth, and 0.409° vs 2.572° for tilt.

+The relatively low azimuth errors in both models likely stem from the fact that optimal azimuth calculated by PVlib closely resembles the predictable astronomical solar azimuth.
+The greater variation occurs in tilt angle, which must adapt to momentary conditions such as cloud cover and atmospheric changes, making it the more challenging parameter to predict accurately.

-This performance difference suggests that Random Forest's ensemble approach and feature handling capabilities are particularly well-suited for solar tracking applications, providing more precise and reliable predictions than the deep learning alternative.
+The performance difference suggests that Random Forest's ensemble approach and feature handling capabilities are particularly well-suited for solar tracking applications, providing more precise and reliable predictions than the deep learning alternative.

 ![Predictions vs actual values](https://github.com/user-attachments/assets/d2d3f80b-1716-4864-aa13-8382e67b4726)